Objects and Object-Orientation¶

 - Notice that this

-method is defined exactly the same way as the ancestor method. (override) - [3]:
+__setitem__method is defined exactly the same way as the ancestor method. (override) - [3]:

 - This is another class method defined in

-would look for a normal function defined outside the class, which is not what you want.
-Callingself.__parse
+MP3FileInfo, and when you call it, you qualify it withself.
+Just calling__parsewould look for a normal function defined outside the class, which is not what you want.
+Callingself.__parsewill look for a class method defined within the class. - [4]:

 - After doing this extra processing, you want to call the ancestor method.
 Remember that this is never